Baldur's Gate: Dark Alliance: Ports

 With the success of the PlayStation version, the Xbox port, also developed by Snowblind, was released on October 22, 2002.
 The GameCube version was ported by High Voltage Software and released on November 20 of the same year.
 The Game Boy Advance port was developed by Magic Pockets.
 The port was originally announced in November 2001, but little more was heard of the title until January 2004, when a rumor circulated that the game was finished, and was set to be published by Ubisoft.
 This proved inaccurate, with Destination Software ultimately publishing the title in February.

 Believing the game could also be a success on the PC, Interplay's Feargus Urquhart and David Perry contacted Polish developers CD Projekt.
 As Poland was known for only developing PC games, Urquhart and Perry believed Projekt would be the perfect team to port Dark Alliance to PC.
 Sebastian Zieliński, developer of Mortyr 2093-1944, which Interplay had published, was placed in charge of the project, with Adam Badowski, a film storyboard artist, hired as designer.
 A PlayStation 2 development kit was smuggled from Interplay's offices in London to Poland, and work on the port began, but almost immediately, Interplay cancelled development.

-A reissue of Dark Alliance for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S was released on May 7, 2021, with a Nintendo Switch version followed on May 20, and for Microsoft Windows, macOS and Linux (published on Steam and GOG.com) on December 17.
+A reissue of Dark Alliance for PlayStation 4 and Xbox One was released on May 7, 2021, with a Nintendo Switch version followed on May 20, and for Microsoft Windows, macOS and Linux (published on Steam and GOG.com) on December 17.
 The reissue supports some additional updates such as 4K resolution support on the newer consoles, but is otherwise not a remake of the original game.